 With so many of our friends and travel partners in Hurricane Irma and Hurricane Maria’s path, we have been following these storms closely.
 We are thankful that for many resorts the damage is minimal, but our hearts break for those who have experienced the worst of it.
 Please remember that tourism is vital to the economies of these Caribbean islands, and continuing to travel is a great way to show your support.
 If you already have a trip planned, please be patient as everyone must wait for reports and complete assessments.
 If you would like to plan a trip to the Caribbean, please contact a Brownell Travel Advisor, and they will advise you as to what will be open and what resort will be best for you.

 Below are reports by island, and we will continue to update as we hear from our partners on the ground.

 (Last updated 1/25/18 at 9:00 AM CST)

 Belmond Cap Juluca: The resort was closed for the season so no guests were on the property.
-They are continuing to assess the impact of both Hurricane Irma and Jose on the resort.
-The resort was in the midst of scheduled renovations and will not reopen until late 2018.
+The resort was in the midst of a scheduled renovation and now plans to reopen November 15.

 Four Seasons Resort Anguilla: Non-structural damage reported.
-Resort was under seasonal closure and will remain closed until April/May 2018.
+Resort was under seasonal closure and will reopen March 23.

 Zemi Beach House Resort & Spa: Bouncing back from heavy damage, the property is scheduled to reopen February 15.

 Barbuda took the brunt of Irma; few residents of Barbuda have returned after evacuating to her sister island of Antigua.
 Water and electricity have been restored to essential government buildings, but very few homes have been reconnected to the power grid.
 Antigua sustained minimal damage.

 Curtain Bluff: The resort was closed at the time for renovations, and reopened October 2017.